MarquisWolfbloodofRaven/Aplicativo-Editor/README.md

    git clone https://github.com/your-username/literary-editor.git
    ```
 2. Open the `index.html` file in your browser.
+3. To run the application on a local server, use Apache or a similar web server.
-3. Create a new chapter and start writing.
+4. Create a new chapter and start writing.
-4. Use the analysis and suggestion tools to enhance your writing.
+5. Use the analysis and suggestion tools to enhance your writing.

 ---